akkana/watchweather/README.md

 any quantities you want to report.
 It would be better to have a more general name, and if I think of a good name I'll rename the repository.

+This is in an early stage of development.
+To test it:

+export FLASK_APP=server/indexpage.py
+flask run